 Certain assets are classified on the Balance Sheet and Statement of Net Position as restricted because their use is limited.
-Donations to be used towards scholarships in the Private Purpose Trust Fund and funds supporting extraclassroom activities in the Agency Fund are restricted specifically for those purposes.
+Funds supporting extraclassroom activities and employee benefits in the Custodial Funds are restricted specifically for those purposes.
 Certain proceeds from serial bonds and bond anticipation notes, as well as resources set aside for their repayment, are classified as restricted assets in the district-wide financial statements and their use is limited by applicable bond covenants.
 Amounts to support fund balance restrictions are also reported as restricted.